 The Finance Department of the City of Columbia is led by Finance Director Patti Amorello.

-With a total staff of five, the Finance Department is responsible for the City’s payroll, purchasing, accounts payable and fixed asset management.
+With a total staff of four, the Finance Department is responsible for the City’s payroll, purchasing, accounts payable and fixed asset management.
 Additionally, the Finance Director coordinates the annual audit and preparation of the Comprehensive Annual Financial Report (CAFR) and serves a primary role in budget preparation.

 Milestones in the Finance Department over the past 15 years include the development and enhancement of the City website, implementation of a direct deposit program for City employees, consolidation of City operating accounts via a banking services contract, development of a fixed asset management system and implementation of a document imaging program for Finance Department documents.
 Most documents are now scanned, reducing the volume of paper requiring archiving/storage.
 In 2003, the City transitioned to automated employee time-keeping and contracted with ADP for processing of employee payroll.